-Utah’s economic strength has been so impressive, in fact, that in 2012, Forbes ranked Utah as number one on the “Best States for Business” report, outranking both Virginia and North Dakota.
+Utah’s economic strength has been so impressive, in fact, that in 2019, Forbes ranked Utah as number two on the “Best States for Business” report.<!- mfunc feat_school ->

-This strong workforce inherently reflects the need for top-notch human resource professionals, since they are the professionals responsible for recruiting, interviewing, hiring, developing, and training new employees in the workforce.
+This strong workforce inherently reflects the need for top-notch human resource professionals, since they are the ones responsible for recruiting, interviewing, hiring, developing, and training the new employees that power those numbers.

 Utah’s top employers contribute to the staggering economic growth and increasing demand for human resource professionals.
 Some of Utah’s largest employers include, but are not limited to: